SEWAGE TREATMENT SYSTEMS

 All installers on the list are licensed and bonded.
 The Fairfield Department of Health does not rate or recommend sewage treatment installers.
 Therefore, you may wish to contact the Better Business Bureau prior to hiring one.

-Required design proposal and soil reports, permit application and appropriate fee to the Fairfield Department of Health.
+Required design proposal and soil reports, permit application and appropriate fee to the Fairfield County Health Department.

 Sewage Alteration vs. Replacement